Deontay Wilder: Wilder vs. Ortiz

-Wilder overcame difficulty and knocked Ortiz out in round ten to retain his WBC title in front of a crowd of 14,069.
-Both boxers started the fight cautious with Wilder throwing the jab, however Ortiz seemed to do more in the opening four rounds throwing combinations.
+Wilder overcame difficulties and knocked Ortiz out in round ten to retain his WBC title in front of a crowd of 14,069.
+Both boxers started the fight cautiously with Wilder throwing jabs; however, Ortiz seemed to do more in the opening four rounds, throwing combinations.
 Wilder took control in round five, knocking Ortiz down once.
 Wilder was hurt badly in round seven by a left hand from Ortiz.
 Wilder was then trapped on the ropes taking head and body shots from Ortiz.
 Referee David Fields kept a close eye on Wilder and appeared to be close to stopping the fight, but Wilder survived the round.
 Despite Ortiz not managing to drop Wilder in round seven, all three judges scored the round 10–8 for Ortiz.
 Wilder used rounds eight and nine to rest up and managed to avoid any punishment.
 Wilder hurt Ortiz with a right hand at the end of round nine.
 Wilder then unloaded on Ortiz, who at this point looked tired, in round ten in dropping him twice before the match was halted by David Fields.
 The official time of the stoppage was at 2:05 of round ten.

 At the time of stoppage, all three judges had their scorecards 85–84 in favor of Wilder.
 After the fight, Wilder spoke about his win and praised Ortiz, "'King Kong' ain't got nothing on me.
 A true champion always finds a way to come back, and that's what I did tonight.
 Luis Ortiz is definitely a crafty guy.
 He put up a great fight.
 We knew we had to wear him down.
 I showed everyone I can take a punch.
 When Ortiz leaves tonight, he can hold his head high.
 He gave the fans a hell of a fight."
 Ortiz also gave his thoughts on the fight.
 Speaking through a translator, he said, "I feel fine.
 I did receive a right hand, but I'm OK.
 I was listening to the directions that my corner was giving me.
 In this sport, any punch can end a fight.
 It was a great fight and I performed well."
 According to CompuBox Stats, Wilder landed 98 of 346 punches thrown (28%) and Ortiz landed 87 of his 363 thrown (24%).
 For the fight, Wilder earned a career-high $2.1 million and Ortiz received a $500,000 purse.
 The event was Barclays Center's second-biggest boxing crowd after Thurman vs. Garcia, which was attended by 16,533 in March 2017.
 The fight averaged 1.1 million viewers and peaked at 1.2 million on Showtime.
 The last time Showtime registered over 1 million viewers was in 2015 when Wilder defeated Stiverne for the WBC title.